All Episodes

 They also require audited financial statements in order to make a loan.

-And I can only imagine what they require to make a loan in the amount that Trump was uh getting from them.
+And I can only imagine what they require to make a loan in the amount that Trump was getting from them.

-And not only that, but the FDIC comes in, they monitor those loans, and if they find any improprieties or anything like that, the bank is required to put the amount of money that they lent into reserves and can't touch that money.
+And if they find any improprieties or anything like that, the bank is required to put the amount of money that they lent into reserves and can't touch that money.

-Because you're right, dealing with the amount of money most of us can't relate to what a billionaire would have economically.
+Most of us can't relate to what a billionaire would have economically.

-I've gotten little successful in my life.
+I've gotten a little successful in my life.

-And I'll tell you that the amount of work effort, the number of people that have to work on my taxes, and then my lawyer insists on an outside accounting firm on top of my regular accounting firm, then a law firm to follow up the third time, it it gets very, very complicated.
+And I'll tell you that the amount of work, effort, the number of people that have to work on my taxes, and then my lawyer insists on an outside accounting firm on top of my regular accounting firm, then a law firm to follow up the third time, it gets very, very complicated.

 Nobody can do their own taxes.